How Does A Goalie Get A Win In Ice Hockey?

 Example 3

 For the third scenario, let’s assume the Oilers and the Bruins are facing each other in an epic battle.
-At first, the Bruins control the game, taking an early 0-1 lead over the Oilers.
+At first, the Bruins controlled the game, taking an early 0-1 lead over the Oilers.

 However, if during the third period, the Bruins score a goal and the game ends with a score count of 3-2, the win will go to the substitute goalie.
 Why is this?